alicolville/Weight-Tracker/docs/old-license.md

 If you would like to make the step up to a Premium license, I will happily provide you with a voucher code that gives you the first 2 years at 50% of the standard cost.
 Please email me at [email@yeken.uk](mailto:email@yeken.uk) and I'll reply with a voucher code.

-## Prefer to switch to a newer Pro lifetime license?
+## Prefer to switch to a newer Premium lifetime license?

-If you would prefer to switch your license over to a Pro lifetime license (a like for like replacement), then please email me at [email@yeken.uk](mailto:email@yeken.uk) with your site hash and I'll send you another license that doesn't expire.
+If you would prefer to switch your license over to a Premium lifetime license (a like for like replacement), then please email me at [email@yeken.uk](mailto:email@yeken.uk) with your site hash and I'll send you another license that doesn't expire.